Glossary of Terms

 Set Piece

-A prefabricated partial set that is usually built-in sections by the art department’s construction crew and eventually assembled in advance at a location.
+A set piece is a prefabricated partial set usually built into sections by the art department’s construction crew and eventually assembled in advance at a location.

 Shooting

-(aka Filming) Using a motion picture camera for filming, ie “shooting a picture.”
+Shooting, or filming, is using a motion picture camera for filming, i.e., “shooting a picture.”

 Shot

-(aka Take) One use of the camera for a single angle or part of a scene.
+A shot or take is when one camera is used for a single angle or part of a scene.

 Slate

-(aka Clapboard) Consists of a short stick with black and white stripes hinged above a wood tablet with information regarding the shot being filmed (date, scene #, take #, project title and director.)
+A slate (aka clapboard) consists of a short stick with black and white stripes hinged above a wood tablet, and it contains information regarding the filmed shot (date, scene number, take number, project title, and director).
 It helps synchronize the picture with the sound during editing.

 Sound Cart

-The wheeled cabinet on which the sound department recording equipment is kept and placed to allow easy movement and repositioning on set or location.
+A sound cart is a wheeled cabinet on which the sound department's recording equipment is kept and placed to allow easy movement and repositioning on set or location.

 Sound Stage

-A large building specifically designed for the filming of motion pictures.
+A sound stage is a large building specifically designed for the filming of motion pictures.

 Split Day

-A production day split between two or more locations.
+A split day is a production day split between two or more locations.
 (See Company Move)

 Strike

-The removal or dismantling or change of a set or equipment from a location or Stage at the end of a shot or shoot.
+Striking is the removal, dismantling or change of set or equipment from a location or stage at the end of a shot or shoot.

 Tech Scout